 The professional development offered by Level 7 provides advanced training and skills development in a range of specialised fields which not only helps individuals progress in their careers and gain expertise in their chosen profession, but also helps us to fill critical skills gaps and hard to fill roles in the council all at no extra cost and at a time of severe funding challenges.
 The Social Worker Degree; Chartered Town Planner, Accountancy Professional are just three apprenticeships that contribute to helping us fill critical roles and support succession planning. we use these programmes to address skills shortages and ensure a steady supply of qualified professionals in crucial areas.
 The Social Worker Degree for example provides a pipeline of professionals who help us to support and safeguard families in the borough.
 As an employer, we value the combination of academic qualifications and practical experience that our apprentices bring to the table.
-The Programmes we offer also provide a more inclusive route into professional opportunities they might not have otherwise considered.
+The Programmes we offer also provide a more inclusive route into professions, allowing individuals from diverse backgrounds to access higher education and professional opportunities they might not have otherwise considered.
 They provide a practical and accessible pathway to higher education and professional success for individuals, while also supporting the needs of local authorities and contributing to economic growth.